Confluence 5.8 Upgrade Notes

 In this release we have switched to an embedded H2 database for new trial installations.
 The embedded database is provided for evaluating Confluence and is not supported when running Confluence in a production environment.

 If you're currently using the embedded HSQL database, you will be able to upgrade and continue to use HSQL, but we do recommend migrating to a supported external database if you're running Confluence in production.
-If you're not sure whether you're still using the embedded database, go to > General Configuration > Atlassian Support Tools > Health Check.
+If you're not sure whether you're still using the embedded database, go to Administration > General Configuration > Atlassian Support Tools > Health Check.

 Install Confluence Questions and Team Calendars at the same time as Confluence